-The Company had transactions during the periods ended March 31, 2018 and 2017 with related parties who consisted of directors, officers and the following companies with common directors:
+The Company had transactions during the periods ended September 30, 2018 and 2017 with related parties who consisted of directors, officers and the following companies with common directors:

-Related party Nature of transactions Radius Gold Inc. ("Radius") Gold Group Management Inc. Exploration related charges and investment in the Company ("Gold Group") Shared office, administrative and exploration related charges Focus Ventures Ltd. ("Focus") Shared administrative salary charges Mill Street Services Ltd. ("Mill Street") Management services Fortuna Investment in the Company and mineral property option agreement a) During the periods ended March 31, 2018 and 2017, the Company reimbursed Gold Group for the following costs:
+Related party Nature of transactions Radius Gold Inc. ("Radius") Gold Group Management Inc. Exploration related charges and investment in the Company ("Gold Group") Shared office, administrative and exploration related charges Mill Street Services Ltd. ("Mill Street") Management services Wellhead Management Ltd. ("Wellhead") Management services Fortuna Investment in the Company and mineral property option agreement a) During the periods ended September 30, 2018 and 2017, the Company reimbursed Gold Group, a private company controlled by the Chief Executive Officer of the Company, for the following costs: